How have local ranking factors changed?

 This year we basically doubled the amount of businesses we looked at.
 We expanded how deep into local results we went (20 versus 10), while still covering the top 150 US cities.
 This allowed us to better model the difference in features from winners (top results) to losers (all the new bottom results we are now gathering.)
-As always, I would like to thank Mark Kabana and the PlacesScout team for being a great partner in this research as well as Megan Smith and the Center for Statistical Consulting at the University of California, Irvine (7th best public university in the country!).
+As always, I would like to thank Mark Kabana and the PlacesScout team (a great local SEO tool) for being a great partner in this research as well as Megan Smith and the Center for Statistical Consulting at the University of California, Irvine (7th best public university in the country!).

 An important point as always is that correlation does not equal causation.
 Nothing in this research will tell you how Google orders local search results.
 It will however tell you what the observable characteristics are that are shared by high ranking local GMB profiles.
 This should let you prioritize your own SEO roadmap based on your own competitive gaps and knowledge about SEO,

 – Andrew Shotland

 In Conjunction With

 This chart represents all the factors that we looked at where the data fits into natural ordered categories (distance from center) but where the distance of the measured factor (ranking) is unknown.
 This is actually one of the most important thing to understand when it comes to understanding ranking models.
 Even though you can code ranking in SERPs are 1-10 or Local Packs 1-3, you have no idea what the distance between those numbers are.
 The distance between ranking points are different, contextual and represented by a myriad of different variables (ranking factors).
 If this makes you go WTF, always feel free to ask 🙂